 [Stanza 8] htee: on a Burmese temple, the gilded umbrella-shaped topmost piece surmounting the dome.

 The Shwe-Dagon: the magnificent pagoda in Rangoon.
 Standing on a hilltop and itself loftier than St Paul’s Cathedral, the Shwe Dagon was first seen by an English person in 1586.
 ‘It is the fairest place, as I suppose, that is in the world’, wrote Ralph Fitch.
 Kipling had admired the Shwe-Dagon when he visited Rangoon in 1889, although at that time the htee was under repair, after being thrown down by an earthquake.

 The temple has unique status among Buddhists, as it contains relics of the Buddha, who was said to have brought Buddhism to Burma himself.
 In 2007 the protest marches against the military government led by monks started out from this shrine.

-‘Om mane padme oms’ In use among Tibetans and Tantric Buddhists, as a formulation or prayer.
+‘Om mane padme oms’: in use among Tibetans and Tantric Buddhists, as a formulation or prayer.
 In speaking of the ‘jewel’ (individuality) at the heart of ‘the lotus’ (the universal being), it honours the connection between all forms of life in the world.
-These words are among the first taught a child and the last uttered on the deathbed of the pious.
+These words are among the first taught to a child and the last uttered on the deathbed of the pious.

 ©Mary Hamer 2008 All rights reserved